Please read first:

 Here is a rundown with our recommendations for the best things to see and do in Athens in October:

-Visit one of the world-class museums of Athens
+Visit one of the world-class museums in Athens

 The month of October is a great time to visit any of the popular museums in Athens.
 The city features an abundance of museums for all tastes.